sensu/sensu-docs/content/sensu-go/6.2/operations/maintain-sensu/upgrade.md

     parent: maintain-sensu
 ---

+## Upgrade to Sensu Go 6.2.0 from 6.1.x

+As of Sensu Go 6.0, it is not possible to delete namespaces that were referenced in other resources.
+However, before Sensu Go 6.0, sensu-backend did allow you to delete a namespace even when other resources still referenced that namespace.
+As a result, pre-6.0 users may have resources, including check configurations, that reference non-existent namespaces.

+Upgrading to Sensu Go 6.2.0 requires sensu-backend to upgrade check configurations.
+If you have check configurations that reference non-existent namespaces, the 6.2.0 upgrade operation will fail when it encounters one of these check configurations.

+To resolve this issue, revert your Sensu instance to Sensu Go 6.1.3.
+Then, recreate the missing namespaces referenced in your check configurations and upgrade again to 6.2.0.

 ## Upgrade to Sensu Go 6.1.0 from 6.0.0

 To upgrade to Sensu Go 6.1.0 from version 6.0.0 or later, [install the latest packages][1] and restart the services.